Marcus1car/Secure-Docker-Container/README.md

 # Secure-Docker-Container
+**Project Overview :**
-Project Overview: Secure Docker Container for File Analysis and Execution
+Secure Docker Container for File Analysis and Execution

   Goal: A portable Docker-based environment for analyzing suspicious files and